An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints

 We propose a practical inexact augmented Lagrangian method (iALM) for nonconvex problems with nonlinear constraints.
-We characterize the total computational complexity of our method subject to a verifiable geometric condition, which is closely related to the Polyak-Lojasiewicz and Mangasarian-Fromovitz conditions.
+We characterize the total computational complexity of our method subject to a verifiable geometric condition, which is closely related to the Polyak-Lojasiewicz and Mangasarian-Fromowitz conditions.

-In particular, when a first-order solver is used for the inner iterates, we prove that iALM finds a first-order stationary point with $\tilde{\mathcal{O}}(1/\epsilon^3)$ calls to the first-order oracle. {If, in addition, the problem is smooth and} a second-order solver is used for the inner iterates, iALM finds a second-order stationary point with $\tilde{\mathcal{O}}(1/\epsilon^5)$ calls to the second-order oracle.
-These complexity results match the known theoretical results in the literature.
+In particular, when a first-order solver is used for the inner iterates, we prove that iALM finds a first-order stationary point with {$\tilde{\mathcal{O}}(1/\epsilon^4)$} calls to the first-order oracle. {If, in addition, the problem is smooth and} a second-order solver is used for the inner iterates, iALM finds a second-order stationary point with $\tilde{\mathcal{O}}(1/\epsilon^5)$ calls to the second-order oracle, {which matches the known theoretical complexity result in the literature.}

 We also provide strong numerical evidence on large-scale machine learning problems, including the Burer-Monteiro factorization of semidefinite programs, and a novel nonconvex relaxation of the standard basis pursuit template.
 For these examples, we also show how to verify our geometric condition.